AriFordsham/GHCWiki/data-parallel/regular.md

 ### Creating Arrays

-A new arrays can be created from flat parallel arrays
+A new array can be created from a flat parallel array

 ```wiki
 fromNArray:: U.Elt r => U.Array r -> Array DIM1 r
 ```

-and from scalar values:
+**SLPJ: what is U?
+What is U.Array?** and from scalar values:

 ```wiki